carbon-language/carbon-lang/docs/design/generics/details.md

 | `let B:!
 Z where B.X == Self`  | `let B:!
 Z(.X = Self)`  |
 | `let B:!
 Z where B.X == B`     | `let B:!
 Z(.X = .Self)` |

-Note that the second example would not be allowed if `A.T.U` had type `Foo`, to avoid non-terminating recursion.
+Note that the second example would not be allowed if `A.T.U` had the same type as `B.X`, to avoid non-terminating recursion.

 These forms of `where` clauses are forbidden: